Uchiumi, Ehime

 Uchiumi (内海村, Uchiumi-mura) was a village located in Minamiuwa District, Ehime Prefecture, Japan.
-Pearl culturing flourishes here, as Uchiumi produces the highest pearl output in Japan.
+Pearl culturing flourish here, as Uchiumi produces the highest pearl output in Japan.

 As of 2003, the village had an estimated population of 2,351 and a density of 119.10 per km^{2}.
 The total area was 19.74 km^{2}.

 On October 1, 2004, Uchiumi, along with the towns of Ipponmatsu, Jōhen, Mishō and Nishiumi (all from Minamiuwa District), was merged to create the town of Ainan.